You have thousands of customers. They spend millions of dollars on your goods/services.

-There’s something a little soulless about this scenario, isn’t there?
-Giving customers small ethical bribes to keep them using your service may work in the short-term but it does nothing for your brand.
 We don’t buy Nike running shoes because of the extra pair of laces they throw in for free.
 We buy Nike because of how they make us feel and how they can help us to become the athlete we emotionally want to be.
 Logically, we know this is nonsense but it’s Nike for goodness sake!
-I CAN do it.
+When I pull on my pair of Nikes, I CAN do it.

 Invest in unique and unforgettable experiences.
-What’s your equivalent of a book-reading with tea and scones at your local bookshop?
-Invest in creating engaging and interactive relationships.
+What’s your brand’s equivalent of a book-reading with tea and scones at your local bookshop?

 The Message is brought to you by Tick Yes – providing solutions for all your digital and content marketing needs.